Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Dynamical large deviation principle

 \subsection{Upper bound}

-We first outline the basic strategy, which is the classical Varadhan's one \cite{Vld} for Markov processes applied to the context of interacting particle systems in the diffusive scaling limit \cite{BLM,KL,KOV,Q,QRV}.
-In view of the exponential tightness already proven, it is enough to show the upper bound \eqref{2:ub} for compact sets.
-Moreover, Corollary~\ref{t:cee} implies that the probability of paths $\pi$ not satisfying the energy estimate is super-exponential small as $N$ diverges; more precisely that the large deviations rate function is infinite if the weak gradient of $\pi$ does not belong to $L^2([0,T]\times\bb T^d,dt\,dr;\bb R^d)$, i.e.\ the second line in \eqref{2:Ig}.
+We first outline the basic strategy, which is the classical Varadhan's one~\cite{Vld} for Markov processes applied to the context of interacting particle systems in the diffusive scaling limit \cite{BLM,KL,KOV,Q,QRV}.
+In view of the exponential tightness already proven, it is enough to show the upper bound (\ref{2ub}) for compact sets.
+Moreover, Corollary~\ref{tcee} implies that the probability of paths $\pi$ not satisfying the energy estimate is super-exponential small as $N$ diverges; more precisely, that the large deviations rate function is infinite if the weak gradient of $\pi$ does not belong to $L^2([0,T]\times\bb T^d,dt \,dr;\bb R^d)$, that is, the second line in (\ref{2Ig}).
 By constructing a suitable family of exponential martingales for the probability measures $\bb P^{E,N}_{\eta^N}$, we then essentially prove that for any measurable set $\mc B$ in $\mc M$ and any function $H\in C^{1,2}([0,T]\times\bb T^d)$

-where, recalling \eqref{2:lpH}, if $\pi\in\mc M$ satisfies the energy estimate $J_{H,\gamma}(\pi)$ is given by
+where, recalling (\ref{2lpH}), if $\pi\in\mc M$ satisfies the energy estimate $J_{H,\gamma}(\pi)$ is given by

-This is clearly the main step of the proof, the exponential martingales are constructed from the microscopic dynamics and are not a function of the empirical density.
-However, the super-exponential bounds proven in Proposition \ref{cile} imply that such exponential martingales can be approximated by functions of the empirical density with probability super-exponentially close to one as $N$ diverges.
-In view of the variational definition \eqref{2:Ig} of the rate function $I(\cdot|\gamma)$, the upper bound \eqref{2:ub} for compact sets then follows from \eqref{5:ubb} and \eqref{5:JH=} by an application of a min-max lemma.
-As already stated, while for gradient models the exponential martingales are constructed simply by changing the driving field, for non gradient models the correction provided by Lemma~\ref{salsiccia} is needed.
+This is clearly the main step of the proof; the exponential martingales are constructed from the microscopic dynamics and are not a function of the empirical density.
+However, the super-exponential bounds proven in Proposition~\ref{cile} imply that such exponential martingales can be approximated by functions of the empirical density with probability super-exponentially close to one as $N$ diverges.
+In view of the variational definition (\ref{2Ig}) of the rate function $I(\cdot|\gamma)$, the upper bound (\ref{2ub}) for compact sets then follows from (\ref{5ubb}) and (\ref{5JH=}) by an application of a min--max lemma.
+As stated before, while for gradient models the exponential martingales are constructed simply by changing the driving field, for nongradient models, the correction provided by Lemma~\ref{salsiccia} is needed.\vadjust{\goodbreak}